 Discover ancient granite boulders that seem to have dropped from the wide blue skies of the Barkly Tablelands, 95 kilometres south of Tennant Creek.
-Wander around Karlu Karlu / Devils Marbles where you will find boulders that are precariously balanced and defying gravity, scattered across a wide, shallow valley.
+Wander around Karlu Karlu / Devils Marbles where you’ll find boulders that are precariously balanced and defying gravity, scattered across a wide, shallow valley.

 The Devils Marbles are a sacred site known as Karlu Karlu in the language of the traditional owners the Warumungu people.
 Formed over millions of years, they continue to crack and erode making for a unique view each time you visit.